HTTP-RPC/Kilo/README.md

 If a method is tagged with the `Deprecated` annotation, it will be identified as such in the output.

 ## WebServiceProxy
 The `WebServiceProxy` class is used to issue API requests to a server.
-A Swift version is available as part of the [Kilo](https://github.com/gk-brown/Kilo) project.

-`WebServiceProxy` provides a single constructor that accepts the following arguments:
+It provides a single constructor that accepts the following arguments:

 * `method` - the HTTP method to execute
 * `url` - the URL of the requested resource

 Request headers and arguments are specified via the `setHeaders()` and `setArguments()` methods, respectively.
-Custom body content can be supplied via the `setContent()` method.
+Custom body content can be provided via the `setBody()` method.
+When specified, body content is serialized as JSON; however, the `setRequestHandler()` method can be used to facilitate custom request encodings.

 Like HTML forms, arguments are submitted either via the query string or in the request body.
 Arguments for `GET`, `PUT`, and `DELETE` requests are always sent in the query string. `POST` arguments are typically sent in the request body, and may be submitted as either "application/x-www-form-urlencoded" or "multipart/form-data" (specified via the proxy's `setEncoding()` method).
-However, if a custom body is provided either via `setContent()` or by a custom request handler (specified via the `setRequestHandler()` method), `POST` arguments will be sent in the query string.
+However, if a custom body is provided either via `setBody()` or by a custom request handler, `POST` arguments will be sent in the query string.

 The `toString()` method is generally used to convert an argument to its string representation.
 However, `Date` instances are automatically converted to a long value representing epoch time.
 Additionally, `Iterable` instances represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
 Further, when using the multi-part encoding, `URL` and `Iterable<URL>` values represent file uploads, and behave similarly to `<input type="file">` tags in HTML forms.